kubernetes/enhancements/keps/sig-windows/windows-runtimeclass-support.md

 #### Story 2 - Forward compatibility with Hyper-V

 Once a new version of Windows Server is deployed using [Windows CRI-ContainerD], Hyper-V can be enabled to provide backwards compatibility and run Windows containers based on the previous OS version.
 Cluster admins can pick between two different approaches to move applications forward.
+Currently Windows Server has only supported backwards compatibility with Hyper-V, for example running a 1809 container on 1903.
+Therefore the node OS version should be the same or ahead of the container OS version used (see: [Windows container version compatibility]).

 1. Create a new RuntimeClass that Pods can use to try out Hyper-V isolation on the new version of Windows.